 Due to the use of fresh fish, sushi in New York doesn’t come cheap.
 This top 6 has some great value for money options though.
 Still a bit pricey?
 Prices on the lunchtime menu are often cheaper than the ones on the dinner menu!

 Blue Ribbon is the perfect place to bring a date.
 This upscale SoHo restaurant is very charming.
 Actually, it has lots of everything: lots of charm, it costs lots of money and lots of people go there.
 This is not only due to the fact that Blue Ribbon wins many awards each year, but also the fact that it’s such a small place.
-Unfortunately, you can’t reserve a table.
+That’s why I recommend you make a reservation.
 Now I can’t do anything about the fact that it’s very expensive, but you won’t find this quality anywhere else.
-Not only is the food exotic, exclusive and of the very best quality, the sake menu is equally impressive.
+Not only is the food exotic, exclusive and of the very best quality, but the sake menu is also equally impressive.
 Make sure not to walk past Blue Ribbon: go down the stairs to get there.
-You know you’re at the right place when you see a whole bunch of hungry-looking people waiting in line It may require some sacrifices, but to see (and eat at!) this place they’re definitely worth it!
+You know you’re at the right place when you see a whole bunch of hungry-looking people waiting in line.
+It may require some sacrifices, but to see (and eat at!) this place they’re definitely worth it!

 Want to grab sushi on the go?
 It might surprise you, but Whole Foods also belongs in this top 6.
 This is one of those supermarkets where they prepare fresh sushi all day long.
 The in-store sushi bar is called Genji Sushi.
 You can choose the fresh ready-made sushi, or you can give a special order and wait a few minutes till it’s ready (or do some other groceries in the meantime!).
 This supermarket sushi is great value for money, they’ve even thought of health freaks (brown rice and quinoa sushi) and it’s at a great location as well.
 Eat some of the best sushi in New York on Columbus Circle or, even better, in nearby Central Park!